Lionel Leong: Chinese People's Political Consultative Conference

 Leong Vai Tac was a member of the 9th Chinese People's Political Consultative Conference Hebei Provincial Committee.

 International duties

 Leong Vai Tac was a member of the China, Asia Pacific Group of the Trilateral Commission, and was the only person from Macau in the China group at the time.
 The Trilateral Commission is a non-governmental, policy-oriented forum that brings together leaders in their individual capacity from the worlds of business, government, academic, press and media, as well as civic society.
 The Commission offers a global platform for open dialogue, reaching out to those with different views and engaging with decision makers from around the world with the aim of finding solutions to the great geopolitical, economic and social challenges of the time.

+Leong is also a Member of the Council of Advisors for the Boao Forum for Asia (BFA), a platform for economic and social dialogue in the Asia-Pacific region.
+Additionally, he holds the position of Chairman of the Macao Committee for Guangdong-Hong Kong-Macao Greater Bay Area Development within the Boao Forum for Asia (BFA), focusing on the development and integration of Macau within the regional context.

+Leong serves as the Vice President of the International Finance Forum (IFF), reflecting his involvement in the finance and economic sectors.